 For Schools, By Schools

-Initial Teacher Training (Primary & SEN)
+Initial Teacher Training (Primary & SEND)

 Information regarding recruitment for September 2018 is now open on the UCAS website

 We offer initial teacher training (ITT) to graduates joining the teaching profession through our School Direct programme.
-As a trainee teacher you will have access to a range of outstanding mainstream and SEN expertise that will equip you with the knowledge, skills and experience you will need to become an excellent class teacher.
+As a trainee teacher you will have access to a range of outstanding mainstream and SEND expertise that will equip you with the knowledge, skills and experience you will need to become an excellent class teacher.
 We train teachers in partnership with The University of Gloucestershire.